gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 iCloud3 scans through the list of devices that have been set up in the Family Sharing part of your iCloud account.
 If it can not match the devicename with one in the account, that device will not be tracked.

 1. A message is added to the HA log file and the iCloud3 Event Log with all of the devicenames in the iCloud account, if a matching entry is found and the device will be tracked or if no matching entry is found and the device will not be tracked.
 Verify the devicename matches the name of the device in the' Settings App>General>About' for the device you want to track but is not.
-See the the 'Associating the iPhone Device Name with Home Assistant using the Home Assistant IOS App' below for information about naming your phone.
+See the the 'Associating the iPhone Device Name with Home Assistant using the Home Assistant iOS App' below for information about naming your phone.
 2. The username or password is invalid and the account can not be authorized.
 Verify the account can be accessed in the `Find My` app.
 If you need additional help, the links in the Apple iCloud Documentation paragraph above are a good source of information.
 3. You can not connect to iCloud Location Services.
 Check the username and password.
 Check for network errors.